-My name is Tom and I’m 11-years-old.
+My name is Tom.
 I am the leading goal scorer for the under 13 Grasshopper Rockets team.
 I also trampoline for Sky High and compete at a national level.
 Oh, and I also have Crohn’s disease - it sucks!

 I was six-and-a-half when I was diagnosed.
 I think I was lucky as it only took a couple of months from being ill to getting my diagnosis.

 I’d been feeling poorly for a few weeks and on December 10, 2010, my parents took me to Eastbourne hospital because I was so ill.
 I ended up being taken from Eastbourne to Brighton in an ambulance on blue lights.
 I spent five weeks in Brighton children’s hospital (Royal Alexandra).
 It meant I missed being a shepherd in my school nativity.

 While I was in hospital I had a colonoscopy and upper endoscopy under general anaesthetic.
 The doctors could see ulcers in my digestive system and they diagnosed me with Crohn’s disease.
 I hadn’t heard of Crohn’s disease before and neither had my family.

 I wasn’t allowed to eat for four weeks.
 I was on HDU on Christmas Day being tube fed as Modulen (a form of liquid nutrition) made me sick.
 I had a picc line put in as I had no veins left for them to access.

 I was losing so much blood when I went to the toilet that I had five blood transfusions while I was in hospital.